AiDpiv/sample_app/README.md

 finish at page 289

-fail with test on page 242
+fail with test on page 296
 on file test/integration/users_signup_test.rb
+proplem with user_login_test.rb